 IAHA continue to invest in the development of resources, training and support for members in mentoring, including cultural responsiveness is embedded in the mentoring relationships of members.
-The additional resources will support mentors and mentees to establish effective relationships, including exercises to work through with focusses on different needs and areas of development, such as addressing racism, discrimination, lateral violence, career professions, business development, leadership development, and cultural education and development.
+The additional resources will support mentors and mentees to establish effective relationships, including exercises with a focus on different areas of development, such as addressing racism, discrimination, lateral violence, career professions, business development, leadership development, and cultural education and development.